 In the Republic of Korea and Mexico, packs may still be purchased by our associates who wish to build a Mannatech business.
 These packs contain products that are discounted from both the published retail and associate prices.
 There are several pack options available to our associates.
-In certain of these markets, pack sales are completed during the final stages of the registration process, entitling the Associates to earn commissions, benefits and incentives for that year.
+Pack sales may be completed during the final stages of the registration process, entitling the Associates to earn commissions, benefits, and incentives for that year.
 These packs can provide new associates with valuable training and promotional materials, as well as products for resale to retail customers, demonstration purposes, and personal consumption.
 Business-building associates in these markets can also purchase an upgrade pack, which provides the associate with additional promotional materials.
 We also do not collect associate fees or sell packs in our non-direct selling business in mainland China.